programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     python -m ipykernel install --user --name licence_nlp --display-name "Python (AI Licence NLP)"

+####

+Alternatively, if you want to avoid downloading local packages, you can simply click the below link, which will take you to a web-based Jupyter scaffold, with the software packages pre-downloaded:

+[Jupyter Notebook link]

+The code included is mirrored in the following steps, so it is recommended to toggle between the code window and explanations provided as part of this lesson here.

 ### Step 2: Running a Jupyter Notebook

-Then, simply, type Jupyter Notebook after the *%* in your terminal, this will open up the interface.
+If you wish to use your own Jupter Notebook, instead of the above web scaffold, simply, type Jupyter Notebook after the *%* in your terminal, this will open up the interface.

 Select *new* from Jupyter’s drop-down menu.
 You should see the display-name *AI Licence NLP*, click through and open up your notebook.
 This *kernel*, or Jupyter file, contains all the libraries and packages installed in Step 1.
 Name your notebook something intuitive like *spaCy_licence_experiments*.
 This will save an .ipynb file, which can be shared, as well as (re)uploaded to Jupyter, in case of working collaboratively.

 Note: Keep your terminal open, which should now show a green bar and the message *Connecting to kernel …*.
 If so, the local host is running properly.
 You should receive a warning if you decide to close the terminal, but if not, exit Jupyter and go through the process again.

-Your screen should now look like Figure 1, with Jupyter showing a new notebook, and your terminal running in a smaller window.
+Your screen should now look like *Figure 1*, with Jupyter showing a new notebook, and your terminal running in a smaller window.

 [Fig 1] Apple Mac OS, with blank Jupyter Notebook (AI_Licence_NLP kernel), and base terminal running the local host.

 ### STEP 3: Dataset and spaCy Deployment

-Begin by importing pathlib, pandas and pdfplumber from your installed packages in Step 1, as well as the set folder of AI tool licences, gathered by Estrada.
-This code then prints the first 1,500 characters from the initial licence found, displaying them within Jupyter to verify that the machine-readable content is accurate for NLP.
-The final line silences a simple warning around pdfplumber parsing the PDF, as - on manual inspection - the output was accurate.
+Begin by importing pathlib, pandas and pdfplumber from your installed packages in Step 1, if using your own Jupyter environment.

     from pathlib import Path
     import pandas as pd
     import pdfplumber

+Depending on your use case, you can then import your licence file.
+The below code imports the entire 29 licences gathered by Estrada, within a set folder structure of 'AI Agent', 'Lit Review' and 'Transcription' agreements.
+This folder structre is important, and will dictate the structure of our Excel export, for further review and red flag comparisons between tool.

     ROOT = Path("AI_Products_TOS")  # contains folders "AI Agent", "Lit Review", "Transcription"

+If using your own licence, simply point toward your local folder of file -

+    ROOT = Path("your_folder_name" or "your_file_path")

+To check that pathlib imported your pdf licences correctly, especially in the case of uploading a folder, use the following code.
+You can easily change this to other file formats, exchanging *.pdf for *.txt for instance, however the remainder of these lesson presumes to use of pdfs, for data extraction convenience -

     next(ROOT.rglob("*.pdf"))  # first PDF it finds
     print("Testing:", pdf_path)

+Finally, you can print the first 1,500 characters from the initial licence found, displaying the text within Jupyter to verify that the machine-readable content is accurate enough for NLP.
+The final line silences a simple warning around pdfplumber parsing the PDF, as - on manual inspection - our read text was close to fully accurate.

     text = extract_pdf_text(pdf_path)
     print("Chars:", len(text))